-Librium and other benzodiazepines are not recommended for long-term use 1.
-Although Librium is generally considered safe when taken as prescribed by a doctor, chronic Librium misuse or abuse can lead to the following long-term effects:
+Librium and other benzodiazepines are not recommended for long-term use.1 Although Librium is generally considered safe when it is taken as prescribed by a doctor, chronic Librium misuse or abuse can lead to the following long-term effects:

-- Physical dependence: Physical dependence develops due to changes in the brain.
-The body becomes accustomed to the presence of Librium and users may begin to require the drug to prevent withdrawal symptoms.
-(Note: While dependence may occur in individuals who do not misuse the drug and is a normal effect of continued use of any drug, it can be a contributing factor to the development of addiction.
+- Physical drug dependence: Physical dependence develops due to changes in the brain.
+The body becomes accustomed to the presence of Librium and users may begin to require the drug to prevent benzodiazepine withdrawal symptoms.
+(Note: while dependence may occur in individuals who do not misuse the drug and is a normal effect of continued use of any drug, it can be a contributing factor to the development of addiction.)

 - Tolerance: The user may require increasing amounts of Librium to experience the same effects.
 As tolerance develops, Librium users may incorporate alcohol or other drugs to achieve the desired effect.

 - Addiction: Many people abuse Librium for the feelings of euphoria and relaxation it produces.
 This abuse can lead to problematic patterns of Librium use that cause significant impairment and distress in the user’s life.

 - Polydrug abuse: Substance users typically abuse multiple drugs.
 Benzodiazepines are often used concurrently with alcohol or opioids.5 Polydrug use can increase the risk of harmful consequences and death.

 Addiction is characterized by continued Librium use despite the aforementioned consequences.
 If you or a loved one suffers from an addiction to Librium, call for free at to learn about different treatment options.

 Dependence and Addiction